-VITC GEN ON Indicates that VITC generator is active (Model 5010-VITC only)

-COL'R Indicates that the generator is operating in the Colour Frame Mode and that the generator numbers are properly synchronized to the NTSC 4 field or PAL 8 field colour frame sequence.
-(Models 5010 and 5010-VITC)
+- VITC GEN ON Indicates that VITC generator is active (Model 5010-VITC only) - COL'R Indicates that the generator is operating in the Colour Frame Mode and that the generator numbers are properly

-Indicates that the generator is operating in the 6 Hz Lock mode and that the generator numbers are properly synchronized to an externally supplied 6 Hz reference pulse.
+- 6 Hz Indicates that the generator is operating in the 6 Hz Lock mode and that the generator numbers are properly synchronized to an externally supplied 6 Hz reference pulse.
 The 00 frame of each second will be coincident with the 6 Hz pulse.
-(Model 5010-24 and 5010-VITC-24 only)

-PAL Indicates that the 5010 is properly genlocked to a PAL video reference.
+(Model 5010-24 and 5010-VITC-24 only) - PAL Indicates that the 5010 is properly genlocked to a PAL video reference.
 If it is blinking, it indicates that the PAL video standard is selected, but a valid PAL video reference is not present.
-(Models 5010 and 5010-VITC)

-23.98 Indicates that the 5010-24 or 5010-VITC-24 is properly genlocked to a 23.98 FPS 625 line sync reference.
+(Models 5010 and 5010-VITC) - 23.98 Indicates that the 5010-24 or 5010-VITC-24 is properly genlocked to a 23.98 FPS 625 line sync reference.
 If it is blinking, it indicates that the 24 FPS video standard is selected, but a valid 23.98 FPS sync reference is not present.
-(Models 5010-24 and 5010-VITC-24 only)

-NTSC Indicates that the 5010 is properly genlocked to a NTSC video reference.
-If it is blinking, it indicates that the NTSC video standard is selected, but a valid NTSC video reference is not present.

-JAM Indicates that the generator is operating in the continuous Jam Sync Mode.
-When the generator is operating in the GPS TIME mode, the JAM indicator will come on momentarily when the time is being resynchronized to the GPS reference time.

-U/B TRANSFER Indicates that the Generator User Bits are being transferred from the Reader time or user bits.

-LTC Indicates that LTC reader is reading valid code.

-VITC Indicates that VITC reader is reading valid code.
+(Models 5010-24 and 5010-VITC-24 only) - NTSC Indicates that the 5010 is properly genlocked to a NTSC video reference.
+If it is blinking, it indicates that the NTSC video standard is selected, but a valid NTSC video reference is not present. - JAM Indicates that the generator is operating in the continuous Jam Sync Mode. - U/B TRANSFER Indicates that the Generator User Bits are being transferred from the Reader time or user bits. - LTC Indicates that LTC reader is reading valid code. - VITC Indicates that VITC reader is reading valid code.
 (Model 5010-VITC only)